Connect with others who understand.

 Powered By

-Ovarian cancer treatments have come a long way in the past couple of decades.
+Ovarian cancer treatments have come a long way in the past few decades.
 New treatments are regularly being developed in clinical trials, helping people live longer, healthier lives.
 Researchers are also looking for ways to match treatments to each person’s specific type of ovarian cancer for better results.

 Factors in Choosing Treatment